ef-ds/deque/README.md

 ## Tests
 Besides having 100% code coverage, deque has an extensive set of [unit](unit_test.go), [integration](integration_test.go) and [API](api_test.go) tests covering all happy, sad and edge cases.

-Performance and efficiency is a major concern, so deque has an extensive set of benchmark tests as well comparing the deque performance with a variety of high quality open source deque implementations.
+Performance and efficiency are major concerns, so deque has an extensive set of benchmark tests as well comparing the deque performance with a variety of high quality open source deque implementations.
 See the [benchmark tests](https://github.com/ef-ds/deque-bench-tests/blob/master/BENCHMARK_TESTS.md) for details.

 When considering all tests, deque has over 10x more lines of testing code when compared to the actual, functional code.